Thertzlor/semantic-rainbow/generator/_Template.md

 Keep in mind results might vary based on the language extensions you have installed, and even for non-semantic highlighting the theme attempts to approximate results by providing fallback mappings to TextMate rules including but not limited to the [VSCode semantic token scope map](https://code.visualstudio.com/api/language-extensions/semantic-highlight-guide#semantic-token-scope-map).

 ## Roadmap
-* Support for triad/tetrad color transformation
+* Support for even more TinyColor color transformations
 * Including color readability checks
 * Language specific rules